Introduction: Server Management Panel

 But that is a discussion for a separate topic.

 Below is a list of panels I have come across in different discussions.
 This list is in no particular order.
-I have installed and played around with a few of them, and will share my thoughts on them in subsequent posts.
+I have installed and played around with a few of the server management panels, and will share my thoughts on them in subsequent posts.
+Some are good for site monitoring, installation of web apps and Content Management Systems based on Laravel.
+You can find one click installers for OctoberCMS or even WordPress.
+Some panels offer API in free or freemium tier.
+Others offer premium features for paid versions.

 |Free/ Open Source||Freemium||Paid|